ychen-lab-eece/lab_page_yuchen/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>Associate Professor,Department of Electrical and Computer Engineering Associate Director, Center for Information Assurance and Cybersecurity Binghamton University, State University of New York Binghamton, NY 13902
+subtitle: <a href='#'>Affiliations</a>.Associate Professor,Department of Electrical and Computer Engineering.
+Associate Director, Center for Information Assurance and Cybersecurity.

 profile:
   align: right